Joe-Whitehead/CSharpAcademy/1. Beginner/HabitLogger/README.md

 - [x] The application should only be terminated when the user inserts 0.
 - [x] You can only interact with the database using raw SQL.
 You can’t use mappers such as Entity Framework.
 - [x]  Your project needs to contain a Read Me file where you'll explain how your app works.
+- [x]  Let the users create their own habits to track.
+That will require that you let them choose the unit of measurement of each habit.
+- [x]  Seed Data into the database automatically when the database gets created for the first time, generating a few habits and inserting a hundred records with randomly generated values.
+- [x]  Create a report functionality where the users can view specific information

 # Features